ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 MAY include AS Request Creation Hints as described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}}.

-The resource server SHOULD treat an incoming CoAP request as authorized if the following holds:
+The resource server MUST only accept an incoming CoAP request as authorized if the following holds:

 1. The message was received on a secure channel that has been established using the procedure defined in this document.